- 1965 Lancia Flavia Convertible

 THIS MOTOR CAR

 This highly sought-after right-hand drive 1.8l car is superbly finished in dark Lancia blue with new hide interior trim and is supplied with its rare detachable hard top in contrasting silver metallico and the original handbook.
-The car has been the subject o restoration work completed by marque experts Thornley Kelham, Gloucestershire in 2018.
+The car has been the subject of restoration work completed by marque experts Thornley Kelham over a number of years, finished in 2018.

-The restoration bills in the history file detail over £45,000 of work carried out both mechanically and cosmetically.
+The restoration bills in the history file detail around £45,000 of work carried out both mechanically and cosmetically.
 Today the car drives perfectly, the punchy 1.8L engine is smooth and responsive through the rev-range and has a delightfully eager feel while the renovated braking and suspension systems give the car fantastic road-holding and now feels just as tight as when the car left the factory half a century ago.

 A genuine, rare 4-seat convertible, the Flavia Vignale displays all of Lancia’s renowned engineering excellence, comes complete with factory hardtop, and is ready to be driven and enjoyed over the summer.
 Available for sale from The Classic Motor Hub.